etKing666/self_driving_car/README.md

-# Smart Car Information and Interaction System
+# Smart Car Information and Interaction System (SCIIS)

 ## Introduction

-Smart Car Information and Interaction System (SCIIS) is a program aimed to simulate the behaviour of a driverless car which intreracts with its environment (e.g. other vehicles, traffic signs and obstacles on the road).
+SCIIS is a program aimed to simulate the behaviour of a driverless car which interacts with its environment.

 ## Usage

 The program relies on a textual interface.
-The user can get information or interact with the car using menus.
 The user lands on the login screen when the program is run.
-In order to keep the process simple, only username is required to login to the system (no password is needed).
+In order to keep the process simple, only username is required to log in to the system (no password is needed).
 After successful login, user can navigate between the main menu, interaction menu and information menu.

 ### Assumptions

 The program is developed on following assumptions:

-1. For the sake of simplicty, only two directions for travel are accepted: North (N) and South (S).
+1. For the sake of simplicity, only two directions for travel are accepted: North (N) and South (S).
 2. The car is projected to travel in a three-lane road where the rightmost lane is the slowest one.
-3. The lanes are open for opposite-side traffic (e.g. a car can come from the opposite direction).
+3. The road is open for two-way traffic.

 ## Features